Tubbz-alt/Tech-Research-Resource/README.md

 ### Internet of Things:

-  - [If That Then This](https://ifttt.com/) - connect devices & app together
+  - [If This Then That](https://ifttt.com/) - connect devices & app together
   - [Data Security of IoT](https://www.networkworld.com/article/3166106/internet-of-things/4-critical-security-challenges-facing-iot.html)